 When Are Funds Awarded?

-The next CVS funding process will be in January 2022 for awards in 2023-2024.
+State VALE funding is typically announced annually in the fall, and award notifications typically occur annually in the Spring.
 For more information, including how to apply, go to the DCJ Grants page.